mbuotidem/terraform-aws-slackbot-lambdalith/README.md

 ## Lambda Layer for Dependencies

-The module builds and attaches a Lambda layer from a `requirements.txt` file.
-How the requirements are chosen depends on the source mode:
+The module always builds and attaches a Lambda layer from a requirements.txt.
+The dependency source follows this precedence (applies to all modes):

+1) `requirements_inline` — if non-empty, these lines are written to a temp requirements.txt and used.
+2) `requirements_txt_override_path` — if provided, that file is used.
+3) If `lambda_source_type = "directory"`, use `<lambda_source_path>/requirements.txt`.
+4) Otherwise, fall back to the module default at `lambda/requirements.txt`.

+Mode notes:
-- Default mode: By default uses the module's built-in `lambda/requirements.txt`.
-You can override this via:
+- Default mode: Falls back to the module’s `lambda/requirements.txt` unless you set an override (1 or 2 above).
-   - `requirements_inline` — list of dependency specifiers rendered into a requirements file, or
-   - `requirements_txt_override_path` — path to a requirements.txt on your machine.
-   The inline list takes precedence if both are provided.
-- Directory mode: Uses the `requirements.txt` file located in your custom source directory (`lambda_source_path`).
+- Directory mode: Uses your directory’s requirements.txt unless overridden by (1) or (2).
-- Zip mode: Your ZIP provides the function code.
-The module still builds and attaches a dependency layer using the module's built-in `lambda/requirements.txt` (or your overrides if set as above).
-Ensure your ZIP either excludes those dependencies (to keep it slim) or that versions are compatible with the layer.
-If you need full control, prefer directory mode.
+- Zip mode: Your ZIP supplies code only.
+The layer is still built and attached using the same precedence above.
+Prefer keeping third-party deps out of the ZIP to avoid duplication; if you include them, ensure versions remain compatible with the layer.

 ### How it works:

-1. **Requirements file**: Place your Python dependencies in `requirements.txt` in the same directory as your Lambda code
-2. **Automatic building (requires Docker)**: The module builds the layer using Docker for the linux/amd64 architecture.
-Ensure Docker is installed and running.
+1. **Select requirements**: The module resolves the requirements file per the precedence above.
+2. **Build the layer (Docker required)**: A container matching the Lambda runtime (linux/amd64, your configured Python version) runs `pip install -r <requirements> -t <layer/python>` to populate the layer’s `python/` directory.
-3. **Layer attachment**: The layer is automatically attached to the Lambda function
+3. **Attach the layer**: The produced layer is attached to the Lambda.
+If `enable_application_signals = true`, the OpenTelemetry layer is also attached.

 Notes:
-- Docker is required for building the layer in default and directory modes; without Docker, the build will fail.
+- Docker is required for building the layer in all modes; without Docker, the build will fail.
+If no requirements.txt is found, the build skips installs and produces an (empty) layer.
-- For zip mode, package dependencies in your zip, or rely on the generated layer to keep your zip slim.
+- In zip mode, either keep dependencies out of the ZIP and rely on the layer, or ensure any bundled deps are compatible with the layer’s versions.

-### Examples (Default mode overrides)
+### Examples (override dependencies in any mode)

 Inline list: